iterorganization/IMAS-ParaView/docs/source/installing.rst

   # Alternatively, if you want to skip running the integration tests
   python -m pytest -m "not integration"

-* To build the GGD-VTK documentation, ensure the optional docs dependencies are pip installed (or simply use all, to install all optional dependencies).
+* To build the IMAS-Paraview documentation, ensure the optional docs dependencies are pip installed (or simply use all, to install all optional dependencies).

 .. code-block:: bash